AndrewAq03/CS698-Assignments-AndrewAquino/Assignment1/Successful_ROS_ENV_HUMBLE/README.md

 Hello this is my submission for Assignment 1 using ROS Humble .
+I was able to compose the docker containers and run them.
+The Nav2 system works with within Rviz, and I was albe to move the robot around.
 Thank you